 National Setup

-- Terminology Services: A national FHIR terminology server is currently in development, indicating efforts to standardize healthcare terminology.
+- Terminology server: A national FHIR terminology server is in production.
+A second one is being planned.

 Active Use Cases